jingchengpang/jingchengpang.github.io/_posts/2023-09-22-task-language.md

 Method
 ======
-Overall framework of TALAR.
+The following figure depicts the overall framework of TALAR.
 There are three parts in the figure.
 (a) Overall training process: The Task Language (TL) generator develops TL via playing a referential game with a receiver, and the translator translates natural language (NL) to TL.
 (b) Network architecture of the TL generator.